mouseless/baked/docs/layers/domain.md

 Another key factor that affects convention execution order is whether a convention should execute before or after indices are built.
-Some conventions may need to modify metadata or add attributes before the indexing stage begins, while remaining may depend on generated indices.To support this behavior, conventions can be marked with the before index flag.
+Some conventions may need to modify metadata or add attributes before the indexing stage begins, while remaining may depend on generated indices.
+To support this behavior, conventions can be marked with the before index flag.
 These conventions are grouped and executed in a separate stage, guaranteeing that they run before index generation and all remaining conventions.